Introduction¶

 ns.viz.plot_hm(df, value_name='activity')

-Adding and using annotations
+Adding and using annotations¶

 But what about when we have lots of information to add about each well, and further processing we want to do to our 'activity' data?

-simplifies these operations.
+ninetysix simplifies these operations.

 Dictionaries with key-value pairs that represent a single well and information about it are a powerful way to add information to a plate, but writing 96 key-value pairs is cumbersome.
-To alleviate this, ninetysix
+To alleviate this, ninetysix provides well_regex in the parsers module, which accepts well keys written in a simple regex form and expands them.

 well_info = {